 Delivery does not equal “easy money”

 While adding a delivery service to your restaurant can be a new source of revenue, it’s not as simple as cooking the food and getting it out the door.
 It requires careful execution, menu, services and logistics planning and quality assurance measures—all of which can cost a restaurant additional money.
-So determine if your price point provides a high enough profit margin for it to be worth the added overhead.
+So, determine if your price point provides a high enough profit margin for it to be worth the added overhead.

 Beware of staffing issues.

 One of the most challenging aspects of food delivery is staffing.
-Regulations in your area may require delivery drivers to be on your payroll or act as independent contractors, so in either case, it’s important to train your drivers since they’ll be the face of your brand at someone’s door (whether it’s their car, home or office).
+Regulations in your area may require delivery drivers to be on your payroll or independent contractors, so in either case, it’s important to train your drivers since they’ll be the face of your brand at someone’s door (whether it’s their car, home or office).

 Consider the pros and cons of outsourcing.

-Many restaurants don’t have the necessary resources to start a delivery business, so they rely on third-party meal delivery services—but, the fees charged by such services can many times outweigh the profits.
+Many restaurants don’t have the necessary resources to start a deliver business, so they rely on third-party meal delivery services—but, the fees charged by such services can many times outweigh the profits.
 Delivery checks tend to be lower than in-house checks because customers aren’t typically ordering drinks, desserts and/or appetizers.

 How will your food travel?